talakaz/FruitAR/README.md

 # FruitAR
-AR Camera game developed by Unity3d and Vuforia.
+AR Camera game developed by Unity3d.

 ● Users can use this app to detect a physic marker and generate 3d characters on the screen.
 Once the character shows up, take a photo with the character and share it on social media.